xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-016.md

 }
 ```

+The following shows renderings based on SDF and MSDF, and you can see that MSDF stays sharp even when stroked:

 <TextStroke />

 ## Text Decoration {#text-decoration}

-Early browsers had a crude implementation of [text-decoration], as exemplified by `underline`, from which the following image is taken: [Crafting link underlines on Medium]
+In CSS, early browsers had a crude implementation of [text-decoration], as exemplified by `underline`, from which the following image is taken: [Crafting link underlines on Medium]

 ![Ugly.
 Distracting.
 Unacceptable underlines](https://miro.medium.com/v2/resize:fit:2000/format:webp/1*RmN57MMY_q9-kEt7j7eiVA.gif)